 Soaring Eagle Award

-The Soaring Eagle is awarded annually by the Strategic Advisory Board of the Center for Military and Post Deployment Health.
+The Soaring Eagle Award is distributed annually by the Strategic Advisory Board of the Center for Military and Post Deployment Health.
 The awardee is an individual who has made significant contributions to the health of our nation’s Veterans and active duty military members through innovation and advances in clinical care, research, education, or public advocacy.

-ANNA HOHLER, MD
+ANNA HOHLER, MD, FAAN

 Founding Director, Boston University Center for Military and Post Deployment Health